 Unsecured OS provides the same level of security as opened gates (and lack of walls) in the castle.
 Being the king, you would definitely want walls as high as mountains, ditch deep enough to drown in and some hungry crocodiles in that ditch.
 And, yep, the gates being closed.
-In this article, we are discussing the ways to harden the operating system.
+In this article, we are discussing the ways to harden the operating system and offer you a system hardening checklist.
 Don't forget to make notes and audit your systems.

 What Is OS Hardening?